Atlanta: Activities & Attractions

 One of my favorite artistic activities in Atlanta is glassblowing.
 Decatur Glassblowing offers mini group classes throughout the year where anyone can make a glass object to take home – no experience necessary!

-So far we have made a glass heart, glass pumpkins, and glass ornaments.
+So far I have made a glass heart, glass pumpkins, and glass ornaments.
 As you can probably tell, a lot of the public classes are centered around certain holidays.
 Next on my list are the glass egg class offered in April and the glass flower class offered in May.

 For people who are more experienced or looking to become a pro, they offer additional classes and private lessons that increase in difficulty as you progress through the program.